In this page:

 During this period of turmoil an event took place which in the

-long run would have far reaching consequences, in a way still influencing us today, almost one thousand years later.
+long run had far reaching consequences, in a way still influencing us today, more than one thousand years later.

-In 1049 Emperor Henry III enforced the election of Pope Leo IX, an appointment which was well received by the Romans: at the request of the emperor, the new pope started a process of reformation of the Church and in particular of the rules to be followed for the papal election, which was completed by his immediate successors.
-The emperor wanted
+In 1049 Emperor Henry III enforced the election of Pope Leo IX, an appointment which was well received by the Romans: at the request of the Emperor, the Pope started a process of reformation of the Church and in particular of the rules to be followed for the papal election, which was completed by his immediate successors.
+The Emperor wanted

 to free the papal election from the undue meddling of the most powerful Roman families, but eventually

-Pope Nicholas II (1059-61) decreed that the election of the pope should be reserved to the cardinal deacons, whose choice was then submitted for the approval of the other cardinals: the pope was to be considered regularly appointed even though he would not have taken possession of his charge as Bishop of Rome (see a page on the papal transition process).
-With relatively minor changes this process is still used for the papal election.
+Pope Nicholas II (1059-61) decreed that the election of the pope should be reserved to the cardinal deacons, whose choice was then submitted for the approval of the other cardinals: the pope was to be considered regularly appointed even though he would not have taken possession of his charge as Bishop of Rome.
+With relatively minor changes these rules are still followed today (see a page on the papal transition process).

 At the death of Pope Nicholas II the imperial court (Emperor Henry IV was still a boy) tried to interfere with the election of the new pope, but the cardinals who had appointed Pope Alexander II, maintained their position and the German clergy supported it.
 The candidate chosen by the court had to give in.